From Internet Shenanigans to Strategic Tradecraft

 By the mid-to-late 2000s, the tactics we had been using for fun started showing up in official military, intelligence, and corporate psychological operations.
 Some of these “pranks” stopped being underground.
 Governments, corporations, and intelligence agencies started recognizing how effective these psychological tactics were.

-- They saw how easy it was to plant an idea in someone’s head (weaponized earworms).
+- Easy it was to plant an idea in someone’s head (weaponized earworms).

-- They saw how cursed imagery and repetition could manipulate emotions (shock tactics, viral memes).
+- Cursed imagery and repetition could manipulate emotions (shock tactics, viral memes).

-- They saw how misinformation could be layered to create false realities (social engineering, digital misdirection).
+- Misinformation could be layered to create false realities (social engineering, digital misdirection).

 Some of the earliest official applications of these tactics included: